-The net gain on available-for-sale financial assets fell 6%, or €28 million, in 2009.
-This decline reflects a €311 million drop in the net gain on variable-income assets, partially offset by a €283 million rise in the net gain on fixed-income assets.
+The net gain on available-for-sale financial assets fell 6%, or \in 28 million, in 2009.
+This decline reflects a \in 311 million drop in the net gain on variable-income assets, partially offset by a \in 283 million rise in the net gain on fixed-income assets.

 Net income from other activities.
 This line item consists of net income from insurance activities, investment property, assets leased under operating leases, property development activities and other products.
-Net income from other activities grew 7%, from \in 4,682 million in 2008 to \in 5,182 million in 2009.
-This increase is due primarily to a \in 238 million climb in net income from investment property, and a \in 101 million rise in net income from assets held under operating leases.
+Net income from other activities grew 7%, from \notin 4,682 million in 2008 to \notin 5,182 million in 2009.
+This increase is due primarily to a \notin 238 million climb in net income from investment property, and a \notin 101 million rise in net income from assets held under operating leases.